You are here

 Ballad Health cancer navigators are highly-trained medical professionals and their services are free.
 If you need to request a navigator to help you with your journey, please call 1-877-778-7486.

 Ballad Health cancer navigators offer help in a variety of ways, providing each patient and their family the individual attention they deserve.
-These services are offered in the following Tennessee counties: Carter, Greene, Hawkins, Johnson, Sullivan, Washington and Unicoi; and in the following Virginia counties: Dickenson, Russell, Scott, Smyth, Washington and Wise.
+These services are offered throughout East Tennessee and Southwest Virginia in the following counties: Carter, Greene, Hawkins, Johnson, Sullivan, Washington and Unicoi in Tennessee; and Dickenson, Russell, Scott, Smyth, Washington and Wise in Virginia.

 Navigators can help guide you and your family by:

 - Answering questions about what to expect throughout your care

 - Coordinating appointments and treatments

 - Providing emotional support for you and your caregivers

 Our cancer navigators can help coordinate additional resources relevant to your cancer diagnosis, such as:

 - Nutritional counseling

 In addition to patient navigation, our team can connect you to a variety of resources throughout the cancer treatment process and beyond, including: